martinashworth/NewsReview/README.md

 Naming Conventions
 ------------------

-So as to aid my learning, and hopefully to make the code more readable, object names are given the following prefixes in order to identify their type: <br />
+Object names are given the following prefixes in order to identify their type: <br />

 att_ = attribute (of a class) <br />
 dct_ = dictionary <br />